adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Everything you need for content management, all on one platform.
+                      Everything you need for content management is all on one platform.
 Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Hugo.